simonfi1337/binbo_energyagent/README.md

 How might we use LLMs and domain-specific knowledge to build a tailored energy advisor that delivers personalized energy consulting (e.g. including costs, funding) based on user-provided building information – so that we can help users identify and implement energy-saving measures?
 ```

+### Usage
+This project is created in Dify (https://dify.ai/).
+Within your server instance upload the given *yml files to use the LLM-Agents.
+The bot is given by Enex_NvP.yml (as a chatflow) and integrates the workflows
+finance_expert_wf, legal_expert and technical_experts.
+You can start the chatbot by importing the chatflow, publish it and start the app.